Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

-Finally, we evaluate the clean performance of the poisoned RDMs through the Fréchet Inception Distance (FID) \cite{heusel2017gans} and CLIP-FID \cite{kynkaanniemi2022role} on 20K generated images.
-Besides, we define the CLIP-Benign metric as the CLIP similarity between clean prompts and their generated images.
+Finally, we evaluate the clean performance of the poisoned RDMs through the Fréchet Inception Distance (FID) \cite{heusel2017gans} and CLIP-FID \cite{kynkaanniemi2022role} metrics on 20K generated images.
+In addition, we define the CLIP-Benign metric as the CLIP similarity between clean prompts and their generated images.